iterative/dvc-bench/README.md

 ```
 $ pytest -h
 ...
- --size={tiny,small,large}
+  --size={tiny,small,large,mnist}
-                       Size of the dataset/datafile to use in
+                        Size of the dataset/datafile to use in tests
-                       tests (default: small)
   --remote={azure,gdrive,gs,hdfs,http,oss,s3,ssh,webdav}
-                       Remote type to use in tests (default: local)
+                        Remote type to use in tests
+  --dvc-bin=DVC_BIN     Path to dvc binary
+  --dvc-revs=DVC_REVS   Comma-separated list of DVC revisions to test (overrides `--dvc-bin`)
+  --dvc-git-repo=DVC_GIT_REPO
+                        Path or url to dvc git repo
+  --project-rev=PROJECT_REV
+                        Project revision to test
+  --project-git-repo=PROJECT_GIT_REPO
+                        Path or url to dvc project
 ...
 ```